ShadowofSkull/DevHack2023/README.md

 python run.py
 ```
 4. `Ctrl + Left Click` the url in the console to open up the website and test the function

+### Side note
+- Files in gcolab folder are just experiments and not the product